chrisly42/cajon-plugin/README.md

   The comments of the statements will be preserved.
 When using ```extracting()``` or similar, the statements will not be merged.

+  The behavior regarding the insertion of line breaks between the expressions can be configured in the inspection settings.

 - AssertThatObjectIsNullOrNotNull